20 Best Museums In Delhi To Visit And Step Into History

 You may be advised to visit Birla House or Birla Bhavan; which is now Gandhi Smriti.
 Built as a museum dedicated to Mahatma Gandhi, the space is where Gandhi himself spent the last 144 days of his life.

-#LBBTip: It hasn’t been maintained very well, which has the potential to spoil your visit.
+LBB Tip: It hasn’t been maintained very well, which has the potential to spoil your visit.

-Timings: 10am – 5:30pm, closed on Mondays.
+Timings: 10 AM – 6:30 PM, closed on Mondays

 National Museum

 Think Harappa Civilisation relics, artefacts from the Silk Route, war memorabilia, and a fantastic collection of miniature paintings.
-The museum also has over 2,00,000 works of art, both Indian and foreign, from the last 5,000 years.
+The museum in Delhi also has over 2,00,000 works of art, both Indian and foreign, from the last 5,000 years.
+They have an audio guide, too, which you can rent (carry a photo ID).
+The National Museum is next door to the Archeological Survey of India, in case you want to drop in for a bit.

-Timings: 10am – 6am, closed on Monday.
+Timings: 10 AM – 6 PM, closed on Mondays

 National Philatelic Museum